 Build test cases and test scripts around performance metrics.
 These metrics enable test engineers or UAT teams to:

 Identify the current performance of the application, infrastructure, and network

 Compare performance testing results and analyze the impact of things like code changes

 Make informed decisions regarding improving the quality of software

 Performance testing isn't just for completed projects.
 There is value in testing individual units or modules.

 Conduct multiple performance tests to ensure consistent findings and determine metrics averages.

 Applications often involve multiple systems, such as databases, servers, and services.
 Performance test the individual units separately as well as together.

 When nonfunctional performance testing is overlooked, performance and UX defects can leave users with a bad experience and cause brand damage.
 Worse, without a performance test, applications could crash with an unexpectedly increased number of users.
 Also, accessibility defects can result in compliance fines.
 And your security could be at risk.

-With IR Collaborate's customer experience testing, using advanced performance testing tools, you can have confidence in your voice, web and video.
-Using our software performance testing solutions, you can identify the gaps between your assumptions and actual system performance, and get the real-time insights you need to deliver a level of service that exceeds customer expectations.
+With IR Collaborate's advanced performance testing tools, you can have confidence in your voice, web and video.
+Using our software performance testing solutions, you can identify the gaps between your assumptions and actual system performance and get the real-time insights you need to deliver service that exceeds customer expectations.